SkyLink (Los Angeles International Airport): Rolling stock

-The APM fleet will consist of 44 Innovia APM 300 vehicles manufactured by Alstom (initially Bombardier Transportation).
+The SkyLink fleet will consist of 44 Innovia APM 300 vehicles manufactured by Alstom (initially Bombardier Transportation).
 Each vehicle can accommodate up to 50 passengers and their luggage, with 12 seated and the rest standing.
 During peak periods, nine four-car trains will operate simultaneously.
 Trains will operate with a top speed of 47 mph and an average speed, including stops, of 13.5 mph.

 Each four-car train can accommodate up to 200 passengers.
 During peak hours, with a headway of every two minutes, up to 30 trains per hour are expected to enter LAX, carrying up to 6,000 passengers per hour per direction and up to 84,000 daily peak-hour passengers, or up to 30.7 million annual peak-hour passengers.
 The opposite direction capacity will be the same, enabling the system to theoretically transport up to 85 million passengers annually in both directions, including up to 23.7 million non-peak passengers.